Skip to Content

 You might be wondering; "How hard is the Mt Bartle Frere Hike?"

-The track is considered very difficult, with long segments of steep climbs, some even vertical.
-In saying that, you won't require any technical climbing skills, just a decent degree of fitness to reach the summit.
+The track is considered very difficult by QLD Parks, with long segments of steep climbs, some even vertical.
+In saying that, you won't require any technical climbing skills, just a strong level of fitness and good orientation skills to reach the summit.

 While it's not Australia's tallest mountain, Mt Bartle Frere is definitely a more physically difficult hike than the titleholder; Mt Kosciuszko.